 This 24-year-old woman came to us to address her stomach.
 She was very unhappy with the extra skin and fat in her abdominal area.
 She wanted to see what Dr. Romanelli had to say about her candidacy...
 View Case

-During a tummy tuck consultation, you will meet Dr. James Romanelli or Dr. David Pincus to plan and discuss your procedure.
+During a tummy tuck consultation, you will meet Dr. James Romanelli, Dr. David Pincus, or Dr. John Layliev to plan and discuss your procedure.
 Your surgeon will review your medical history and ask questions about your goals and lifestyle.
 He will also examine your abdomen's muscle tone, skin elasticity, and fat distribution to design a customized approach to your abdominoplasty.

 Your consultation is a great opportunity for you to ask questions and voice your concerns in a confidential, unhurried environment.
-Once Dr. Romanelli or Dr. Pincus has determined your candidacy, he will provide a detailed explanation of your tummy tuck surgery, including where the incision will be, how much skin and fat will be removed, scarring, and potential results.
+Once Dr. Romanelli, Dr. Pincus, or Dr. Layliev has determined your candidacy, he will provide a detailed explanation of your tummy tuck surgery, including where the incision will be, how much skin and fat will be removed, scarring, and potential results.